Robust Classification via a Single Diffusion Model: Experiments

 \subsection{Experimental settings}

-\textbf{Datasets and training details.} We conduct experiments on the CIFAR-10 dataset \cite{krizhevsky2014cifar}.
-For the conditional diffusion model, we train it on the CIFAR-10 training set using the NCSN++ architecture~\cite{song2020score_diffusion_sde} and classifier-free guidance~\cite{ho2021classifier_free_guidance}.
-For robustness evaluation, we randomly select 512 images from the CIFAR-10 test set due to the high computational cost of the attack algorithms, following \cite{nie2022diffpure}.
+\textbf{Datasets and training details.} Following \citet{nie2022diffpure}, we randomly select 512 images from the CIFAR-10 test set \citep{krizhevsky2009learning} for evaluation due to the high computational cost of AutoAttack.
+We also conduct experiments on other datasets and other settings in \cref{appendix:more_exp}.
+We adopt off-the-shelf conditional diffusion model in \citet{karras2022elucidating} and train our multi-head diffusion as detailed in \cref{appendix:supplementary_exps_and_training} for 100 epochs on CIFAR-10 training set.

-\textbf{Hyperparameters.} In likelihood maximization, we set the optimization steps $N=10$, momentum decay factor $\mu=1$, optimization budget $\eta=8/255$ (see \cref{sec:4-5} for an ablation study), step size $\gamma=\eta/N$.
+\textbf{Hyperparameters.} In likelihood maximization, we set the optimization steps $N=5$, momentum decay factor $\mu=1$, optimization budget $\eta=8/255$ (see \cref{sec:4-5} for an ablation study), step size $\gamma=0.1$.
 For each timestep, we only sample one $\vect{\epsilon}$ to estimate $\mathbb{E}_{\vect{\epsilon}}[w_t\|\vect{\epsilon}_\theta(\vect{x}_t,t,y)-\vect{\epsilon}\|_2^2]$.

-\textbf{Robustness evaluation.} Following \cite{nie2022diffpure}, we evaluate the clean accuracy and robust accuracy of our method by AutoAttack~\cite{autoattack} under both $\ell_\infty$ norm of $\epsilon_\infty=8/255$ and $\ell_2$ norm of $\epsilon_2=0.5$.
-To demonstrate the generalization ability towards unseen threat models, we also utilize StAdv~\cite{stadv} with $100$ steps under the bound of $0.05$ to evaluate our method.
-As computing the gradient through the likelihood maximization method requires to calculate the second-order derivative, we use BPDA \cite{athalye2018obfuscated_gradient} as the default adaptive attack, which approximates the gradient with an identity mapping.
-We conduct more comprehensive evaluations of gradient obfuscation under other adaptive attacks in \cref{sec:adaptive_attack}, where we show that BPDA is as strong as computing the exact gradient.
+\textbf{Robustness evaluation.} Following \citet{nie2022diffpure}, we evaluate the clean accuracy and robust accuracy using AutoAttack~\citep{autoattack} under both $\ell_\infty$ norm of $\epsilon_\infty=8/255$ and $\ell_2$ norm of $\epsilon_2=0.5$.
+To demonstrate the generalization ability towards unseen threat models, we also evaluate the robustness against StAdv~\citep{stadv} with $100$ steps under the bound of $0.05$.
+Since computing the gradient through likelihood maximization requires calculating the second-order derivative, we use BPDA \citep{athalye2018obfuscated_gradient} as the default adaptive attack, approximating the gradient with an identity mapping.
+We conduct more comprehensive evaluations of gradient obfuscation in \cref{sec:adaptive_attack}, where we show that BPDA is as strong as computing the exact gradient.
+It is important to note that, except for adaptive attacks on DiffPure \citep{nie2022diffpure}, all other attacks solely modify the back-propagation (e.g., BPDA, exact gradient) or the loss function.
+The iterative updates are all performed by AutoAttack~\citep{autoattack}.

+One of our follow-up works also provides a thorough theoretical analysis of the certified robustness of our proposed diffusion classifier.
+For more details, see \citet{chen2024your}.